 When we say SERP, we are referring to the retrieval of data for a keyword-engine-language-device-location combination.

-Explore Our Pricing Plans to Start Estimating Your Needs
+Explore Our Pricing Plans to Estimate Your Needs

-You can get an idea of how many SERPs you will need with some of the examples on our pricing page.
+You can get an idea of how many SERPs you will need by checking out our pricing page.

 The Advanced Plan, for example, provides 21k SERPs a month (at $99/mo billed annually).